-Political Correctness Gone Mad: Tumblr is home to left-wing, anti-oppression bloggers who are disparagingly known as "social justice warriors", and they are often accused of being this due to their practice of angrily "calling people out" for not recognizing privilege.
-Many of them migrated from the social justice community on LiveJournal, which used to be as big as the Tumblr SJ community currently is.
+Political Correctness Gone Mad: Tumblr is home to left-wing, anti-oppression bloggers who are disparagingly known as "social justice warriors", and they are often accused of being this due to their practice of angrily "calling people out" for not recognizing privilege for a variety of reasons.
+Many of them migrated from the social justice community on LiveJournal, which had (and still does) a similar reputation.

 Tommypom, Tumblr's more or less official mascot, is a Pomeranian owned by one of the site's engineers.
 The staff likes to show him off in their own personal blogs, as well as using him to promote the site and notable editorial stories.

 Rule Number One: A surprisingly big amount of Tumblr users seem to blindly follow this one.

 Tumblr's Rule #1 seems to be "Don't Post Anything From Tumblr on Facebook."